pohly/enhancements/keps/sig-node/xxx-dynamic-resource-allocation/README.md

 If the plugin is unable to complete the NodePrepareResource call successfully, it MUST return a non-ok gRPC code in the gRPC status.
 If the conditions defined below are encountered, the plugin MUST return the specified gRPC error code.
-The CO MUST implement the specified error recovery behavior when it encounters the gRPC error code.
+Kublet MUST implement the specified error recovery behavior when it encounters the gRPC error code.